bytedeco/javacpp/README.md

 > -properties android-arm -Dplatform.root=/path/to/android-ndk/ \
 > -Dplatform.compiler=/path/to/arm-linux-androideabi-g++ -d libs/armeabi/
 ```
-To make everything automatic, we may also insert that command into, for example, the Ant `build.xml` file or the Eclipse `.project` file as a [Non-Ant project builder](http://help.eclipse.org/helios/index.jsp?topic=/org.eclipse.platform.doc.user/gettingStarted/qs-96_non_ant_pjs.htm).
+To make everything automatic, we may also insert that command into the `build.xml` file.
+Alternatively, for integration with Android Studio, we can use the [Maven plugin](http://bytedeco.org/javacpp/apidocs/org/bytedeco/javacpp/tools/BuildMojo.html) with the [build system based on Gradle](http://tools.android.com/tech-docs/new-build-system/user-guide).

 Similarly for RoboVM, assuming that the compiled classes are in the `classes` subdirectory: